Pressure rises on Gross as investors pull $3.1 billion from Pimco's flagship fund

 "Having such short-term exposure has hurt the fund's performance relative to its peers," Rosenbluth said.
 The Total Return Fund had an effective duration of 4.71 years at the end of February, according to data on the Pimco website.
 Duration is a measure of a bond's price sensitivity to yield changes.

-The Pimco Total Return Exchange-Traded Fund, an actively managed exchange-traded fund designed to mimic the strategy of the flagship mutual fund, was up 0.084 percent in March but posted outflows of $53.4 million.
+The Pimco Total Return Exchange-Traded Fund (BOND.P), an actively managed exchange-traded fund designed to mimic the strategy of the flagship mutual fund, was up 0.084 percent in March but posted outflows of $53.4 million.

 That marked the 11th straight month of withdrawals from the ETF, which has $3.4 billion in assets, according to Morningstar data.